-Mr. Katz was the inaugural President of The Mass Tort Trial Lawyers Association, until January 2013, when his two-year term expired.
-The Mass Tort Trial Lawyers Association (MTTLA) is made up of attorneys who are dedicated to obtaining fair compensation for clients who have been injured by defective products, dangerous pharmaceuticals, or other conduct causing large-scale injuries.
-The MTTLA’s goal is to enable members to draw upon the association’s strong training, educational and networking resources so they may derive benefits that were either unavailable or difficult to find on their own.
+Mr. Katz was the inaugural President of The Mass Tort Trial Lawyers Association, until July 2013.
+The Mass Tort Trial Lawyers Association is made up of attorneys who are dedicated to obtaining fair compensation for clients who have been injured by defective products, dangerous pharmaceuticals, or other conduct causing large-scale injuries.
+The Mass Tort Trial Lawyers Association’s goal is to enable members to draw upon the association’s strong training, educational and networking resources so they may derive benefits that were either unavailable or difficult to find on their own.
 In addition, Mr. Katz is on the Board of the National Trial Lawyers Association.
+Mr. Katz served on the Editorial Board of the Corporate Observer Blog, a blog dedicated to protecting consumer rights.

 Prior to joining Seeger Weiss, Mr. Katz was an Associate at Loeb & Loeb LLP in New York City.
 There he represented clients ranging from Fortune 500 companies and banking institutions to individuals in a wide variety of complex litigation and pre-litigation matters.
 Mr. Katz was part of a small group of lawyers that often performed internal investigations in order to design or modify corporate compliance policies on behalf of Loeb & Loeb’s clients.
 Mr. Katz was also part of Loeb & Loeb’s white collar criminal practice where he represented clients in a variety of different securities fraud and money laundering matters.
 He represented a Fortune 500 company in a governmental investigation of the allegedly illegal transfer of missile technology to China.